Department: Cumberland School of Law

 Teaching & Research Interests: Privacy Law, Media Law, Internet Law, Intellectual Property (Copyright, Patent and Trademark), Torts, Contracts

 Professor Woodrow Hartzog is an internationally-recognized expert in the area of privacy, media, and robotics law.
 He has been quoted or referenced in numerous articles and broadcasts, including NPR, the New York Times, the Los Angeles Times, and USA Today.
-His recent work focuses on the complex problems that arise when personal information is collected by powerful new technologies and disclosed online.

 Prof. Hartzog’s work has been published in numerous scholarly publications such as the Columbia Law Review, California Law Review, and Michigan Law Review and popular national publications such as Wired, Bloomberg, New Scientist, The Atlantic, and The Nation.
 He is also a contributor to Forbes and a frequent guest contributor to LinkedIn, Concurring Opinions, and other popular blogs.